 Frequently asked questions

-We are now offering Wwoof placements from February 3rd!
+We are now offering placements from 17 of August 2020

 We get up around sunrise for breakfast and have a quick debrief for the day.
 Mornings are generally spent harvesting, producing salad, watering, hoeing and prepping beds for planting.
 We have a one hour lunch break around midday.
 Afternoons are spent planting, propagating and collecting eggs.
 In the heat of summer we have a long midday break to avoid working in the intense heat.